-If you don't like calculating numbers or that seems like a drastic cut in sugar, then you can choose a different goal.
+If you don't like calculating numbers or that seems like a drastic cut in sugar, then choose a different goal.
 Look at your food diary from last week.
 How many sugary foods did you eat or drink each day?
 Do you usually drink three cans of a sugary soda?
-You can set a goal of just one soda each day (without adding any additional sugary foods).
+You can set a goal of just one soda each day.
 Did you start most of your days with a sweet mocha latte from the coffee shop?
 How about switching to drip coffee or tea a few days each week?
-Once you meet these goals, you can set new ones.

 You can use honey the same way.
 Nutritionally, honey is about the same as sugar, but since it adds more flavor, you may use a teaspoon of honey on some of your foods.